Saylermb/process_decorator/README.md

 with execution code in other process.

 ATTENTION, we get profit only if function work more than 0.1 sec or if you need make async function.
-AND don't work global variable, because func work in other process
+And don't work global variable, because func work in other process
 ```python
 from process_decorator import async_process
 import asyncio